-I have always loved making things and have been making jewellery since I was 14, when a jewellery workshop opened in Lewes and I started evening classes.
-I knew it was what I wanted to do straight away and I still can’t imagine doing anything else!
-I studied jewellery at Middlesex Polytechnic from where I had work experience with Sarah Jordan and at the Royal College of Art.
-After college I worked at Jess James just off Carnaby Street before 18 months spent travelling gathering stones and inspiration for starting my own business.
+Naomi went on to study jewellery at Middlesex Polytechnic, from where she had work experience with Sarah Jordan and at the Royal College of Art.
+After college Naomi worked at Jess James just off Carnaby Street before 18 months spent travelling gathering stones and inspiration for starting her own business.